Normioffi/Aniki/README.md

 Kitsu.io

 # Helping
 Do you have an anime/manga api to suggest?
-Make a pull request!
+Tell me in [X](https://twitter.com/Normioffi)!
+(The api must not have an access key.)

-Are you french?
+Are you <b>french</b>?
 Join the [Konet](https://twitter.com/KonetOrigin) community now and help the api grow!

 # Usage